 Location: 233 Bangor Road, Newtownards, County Down, Northern Ireland, BT23 7PH.

-Contact details: Tel: (0044) 028 9182 3202, FAX: (0044) 028 9182 3214, email firstname.lastname@example.org
+Contact details: Tel: (0044) 028 9182 3202, email firstname.lastname@example.org

 Directions: Conveniently located off the A21 Bangor to Newtownards Road between Conlig and Newtownards, follow the brown information signage.
 Latitude: 54.6100114 Longitude : 5.68195

-Facilities: There is onsite parking for thirty cars and several bus and coaches, there is overflow parking also.
-This facility is disabled person friendly, there is a small shop selling souvenirs and historical books, toilets, lecture hall and lecture theatre which can be hired.
+Facilities: There is onsite parking for thirty cars and several bus and coaches, with overflow parking available.
+This facility is disabled person friendly with fully accessible toilets.

 The Trenches - These can be visited by going on the GUIDED TOUR of the Museum which are every hour.
+See special opening.

 The Museum is fully accessible and can adjust the guided tour to suit all abilities and learning needs.
 Special hands on tours, with prior arrangement, are also available for visually impaired visitors.
 The Museum’s interactive tour can accommodate those with poor mobility and a wheelchair is available on request.
 The Museum has a hearing loop at reception and a portable hearing loop for the guided tour is also available for those with hearing difficulties.